-- 52. The Applicants submit that, similar to previous assessments by the Commission, the relevant market should be the regional Nelson-Tasman market for the disposal of solid waste at landfills.33 The Applicants consider the primary reason for this to be that commercial customers are able to choose between disposing their waste at the York Valley landfill or the Eves Valley landfill (or, indirectly, via the Richmond RRC). - 53.
+- 50. The Applicants submit that, similar to previous assessments by the Commission, the relevant market should be the regional Nelson-Tasman market for the disposal of solid waste at landfills.32 The Applicants consider the primary reason for this to be that commercial customers are able to choose between disposing their waste at the York Valley landfill or the Eves Valley landfill (or, indirectly, via the Richmond RRC). - 51.
 We generally agree with this approach.
 As such, for the purposes of the application, we consider the relevant market to be the market for the disposal of solid waste at landfills, either directly or indirectly, in the Nelson-Tasman region (the Nelson-Tasman landfill market).
-This is primarily because: - 53.1 solid waste and solid waste disposal is quite separate from the disposal of recyclable waste and other types of waste;34 - 53.2 solid waste needs to be disposed in a landfill, and this is the same regardless of whether the solid waste is from a residential customer, a small business customer, or a medium-to-large business;35 - 53.3 all legally-disposed solid waste is sent to a landfill, either directly or indirectly via a transfer station.
+This is primarily because: - 51.1 solid waste and solid waste disposal is quite separate from the disposal of recyclable waste and other types of waste;33 - 51.2 solid waste needs to be disposed in a landfill, and this is the same regardless of whether the solid waste is from a residential customer, a small business customer, or a medium-to-large business;34 - 51.3 all (legally-disposed) solid waste is disposed of at a landfill, either directly or indirectly via a transfer station.
 As such, a component of the transfer station charges reflects the cost of disposing of the solid waste at the relevant landfill.
-To this extent, the final user charges at the different transfer stations is impacted, to some degree, by the extent of competition between the different landfills; - 53.4 neither the Eves Valley landfill nor the York Valley landfill are restricted from accepting waste from other unitary authorities, and both do so;36 and - 53.5 the nearest landfill to either the Eves Valley landfill or the York Valley landfill is the relatively remote Bluegums landfill, operated by the Marlborough District Council near Blenheim. - 54.
-Given the significant distances between the Bluegums landfill and the Eves Valley and York Valley sites, the Nelson-Tasman customers with whom we have spoken do
+To this extent, the final user charges at the different transfer stations is impacted, to some degree, by the extent of competition between the different landfills; - 51.4 neither the Eves Valley landfill nor the York Valley landfill are restricted from accepting waste from other unitary authorities, and both do so;35 and